minios-linux/docs/Installing-MiniOS.md

-# Installing MiniOS on a USB Flash Drive
+# Installing MiniOS

-This guide describes various ways to install MiniOS on a USB flash drive.
+This guide describes various ways to install MiniOS on storage devices.

 ## 1. Download the MiniOS ISO File

 - Download the MiniOS ISO file from the official website.

-## 2. Create a Bootable USB Drive
+## 2. Create a Bootable Drive

 Choose one of the following methods: